New to Sly Flourish? Start Here or subscribe to the newsletter.

 Elevation

-With walls, corners, floors, and elevation; we can built all sorts of amazing halls, rooms, and chambers with elevated platforms, altars, and interesting places for our characters to explore.
+With walls, corners, floors, and elevation we can built all sorts of amazing halls, rooms, and chambers with elevated platforms, altars, and interesting places for our characters to explore.

 Filling Out the Dungeon With Flair

 Filling out our dungeon rooms with cool accessories makes them unique and fantastic.
 Dwarven Forge has wonderful light-up accessories to fill out a room but we can also pick up room accessories from Reaper Bones or even model train or aquarium accessories.
-Recently Wizkid's Pathfinder and Dungeons & Dragons miniatures have started including dungeon accessories and decorations which can sometimes be picked up on the secondary market.

 Like our philosophy of focusing on important versatile pieces, we can choose the accessories we're likely to use a lot.
 Here's a short example list:

-Mixing Our Media
+Mixing Media

-One great way to make the most out of Dwarven Forge is to mix it with our 2D battle maps, such as Paizo's Pathfinder Flip Mats.
+One great way to make the most out of Dwarven Forge is to mix it with 2D battle maps, such as Paizo's Pathfinder Flip Mats.
 We can use four corner pieces to make a small 3D building on a town map, for example, or use the elevation blocks to build a small ziggurat in the center of a forest.
-With a four-inch piece of card board we can build square towers out of corner and wall pieces.
-We can use some 2" blocks and floors to build an elevated platform on one part of the map.
+With a four-inch piece of card board we can build square towers out of stacks of corner and wall pieces.
+We can use 2" blocks and floors to build an elevated platform on one part of the map.
 Even just throwing out some wall pieces onto a battlefield can add some interesting cover for characters to hide behind.

 Not a Necessity but a Wonderful Aid

 Dwarven Forge isn't cheap.
 If these products are outside of your price range, fear not.
-When we think about the joy we get playing D&D, accessories like Dwarven Forge add to the experience but aren't required.
+When we think about the joy we get playing RPGs, accessories like Dwarven Forge add to the experience but aren't required.
 We can have a whole lot of fun playing D&D with hand-drawn maps on a blank flip mat or even completely in the theater of the mind.
 We're also not including the high cost of miniatures in any of this discussion; thats a whole other topic.

 Related Articles